Cinch Home Warranty Reviews 2026: Sears' Home Protection Plan

 Who Is Cinch Home Services?

 Cinch Home Services has been in the home warranty business since 1978, making it one of the longest-standing providers in the industry.
 Originally known as Cross Country Home Services (CCHS), the company rebranded to Cinch Home Services in 2019 to reflect a more modern, customer-first identity.
-Headquartered in Boca Raton, Florida, Cinch has grown to serve homeowners across 48 states.
+Headquartered in Boca Raton, Florida, Cinch serves homeowners across all 48 contiguous states.

 The Sears Connection

 Today, Cinch operates fully under its own brand, though some legacy Sears-branded contracts are still serviced through the same infrastructure.
-Cinch has paid out over $1 billion in claims in the past six years and serviced more than 3 million claims, establishing itself as a major player — independent of the Sears name.
+Cinch has paid out over $1 billion in claims in the past six years and has established itself as a major player, independent of the Sears name.
+For a broader look at how it stacks up against other providers, see our guide to the best home warranty companies.

 Pincher's Pro Tip

-Cinch has been in the home warranty business for 45+ years.
-Its long track record means a large contractor network and established claims process — but always read your contract carefully before signing.
+Cinch has been in the home warranty business for 46+ years.
+Its long track record means a large contractor network and established claims process.
+Always read your contract carefully before signing.

 Compare Home Warranty Options in Ohio